Top of the page

-If you are infected with HIV or caring for someone who is, call 911 or other emergency services immediately if any of the following conditions develop:
+If you are infected with HIV or caring for someone who is, call 911 or other emergency services immediately if you or the person you care for has:

-If you have not been tested for HIV, call your doctor if:
+If you have not been tested for HIV, call your doctor right away to see if you should start medicine to prevent HIV if:

-Public health units and other organizations may provide free or low-cost, confidential testing and counselling about HIV and high-risk behaviour.
+Public health units, sexual health clinics, and other organizations may provide free or low-cost confidential testing and counselling about HIV and high-risk behaviour.

 You and your doctor can decide if testing is right for you.

 Some people are afraid to be tested for HIV.
 But if there is any chance you could be infected, it is very important to find out.
 HIV can be treated.
 Getting early treatment can slow down the virus and help you stay healthy.
 And you need to know if you are infected so you can prevent spreading the infection to other people.